2004 European Parliament election in Lithuania

 The 2004 European Parliament election in Lithuania was the election of MEP representing Lithuania constituency for the 2004–2009 term of the European Parliament.
+It was the first European Parliament election in Lithuania following its admission to the European Union in May 2004.
 It was part of the wider 2004 European election.
 The vote took place on 13 June 2004.

 Results

 The Labour Party received the most votes (30.16 per cent) and won in 55 municipalities.
 The Social Democratic Party of Lithuania received 14.43 per cent of the votes and won in 1 municipality.
 The Homeland Union received 12.58 per cent of the votes and won in 1 municipality.